-If you only have time for doing one leg, you do have the option of either doing the uphill leg from the valley floor or taking a shuttle to the top and walking your way down to the bottom.
+If you only have time for hiking one leg, you have the option of either hiking the trail uphill from the valley floor to Glacier Point, or taking a shuttle to the top and walking down to the bottom.

-The downhill segment of the trail is relatively easy with many lookout points overlooking the valley floor and fortunately not as many visitors doing this trail because of time constraints to the shorter and more popular trails on the valley floor.
-But it is worth the effort to include this in your visit so you can experience some of the most amazing views and photo opportunities in Yosemite National Park.
+The downhill segment of the trail is relatively easy with many lookout points overlooking the valley floor.
+Fortunately for hikers, not as many visitors do this trail because of time constraints, limiting themselves to the shorter and more popular trails on the valley floor, however it’s still a popular trail.

 Glacier Point has these huge rounded boulders on the rim that were formed and polished through decades of glaciers grinding and leaving the exposed rocks smooth with their layered striations and granite rock.
-Fortunately most of the viewpoints are secured with guard rails to prevent visitors from having accidents or create risks for the national park.
-But you are allowed to go through many areas around the rim except for a few hazardous areas that are off limits.
+Fortunately most of the viewpoints are secured with guard rails to prevent visitors from having accidents or creating risks for the national park.
+But you are allowed to go through many areas around the rim except for a few hazardous ones that are off limits.

 At the same time, if you keep focusing on all the new vistas and gorgeous landscape, you will find interesting botany and landmarks that start to pop up along the trail.
-Some of the most impressive landmarks that you will see from the trail includes the impressive Half Dome and El Capitan from many different levels and all the major falls of the valley.
+Some of the most impressive landmarks that you will see from the trail include Half Dome and El Capitan and all the major waterfalls of the valley.

 When you reach the bottom of the trail, you will be at the Sentinel Rock.
 From this stop you can catch any of the loop busses that service the entire valley floor to where you are parked or staying for the night.

-Those looking for a real workout can start from the Sentinel Rock location and hike uphill and either catch the shuttle from the top or do the same climb down or connecting with the Panorama trail which is a 8.5 mile (13.6 Km) hike that takes about 6-8 hours to complete for each direction.
+Those looking for a real workout can start from the Sentinel Rock location and hike uphill to either catch the shuttle from the top or do the same climb down.
+Another option is connecting with the Panorama trail which is a 8.5 mile (13.6 Km) hike that takes about 6-8 hours to complete for each direction.